OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-precompile.md

 }
 ```

 Now we can build the nitro by following [this](https://docs.arbitrum.io/node-running/how-tos/build-nitro-locally) docs.
-(Note if you have already built the docker image, you still need run last step to build again)
+(Note if you have already built the docker image, you still need run last step to build again).

-When it is ready, we can call our new `ArbHi.sol`
+When it is ready, we can call our new `ArbHi.sol`.

 #### Use curl to make call directly